nuxt/framework/docs/content/3.api/3.utils/define-page-meta.md

 ### Basic usage

-The example below shows how `key` can be a function that returns a value, while `pageType` is a custom property and `keepAlive` property makes sure that the `modal` component is not cached when you change pages.
+The example below shows how `key` can be a function that returns a value, while `pageType` is a custom property and `keepalive` property makes sure that the `modal` component is not cached when you change pages.

 ```vue [pages/some-page.vue]
 <script setup>